 "IBM DataPower Gateway is quite big for smaller organizations, looking at different types of clients who are virtually assisted in this, I would say it's not really a good product for smaller firms."

-IBM API Connect is ranked 5th in API Management with 22 reviews while IBM DataPower Gateway is ranked 8th in API Management with 12 reviews.
-IBM API Connect is rated 7.8, while IBM DataPower Gateway is rated 8.4.
-The top reviewer of IBM API Connect writes "Simple, user-friendly, secure, and easy to integrate with other tools and the administration is excellent and doesn't take much time".
-On the other hand, the top reviewer of IBM DataPower Gateway writes "An out-of-the-box solution that's feature-rich, fast, and easy to integrate with other products".
-IBM API Connect is most compared with Apigee, Microsoft Azure API Management, MuleSoft Anypoint API Manager, Amazon API Gateway and Kong Enterprise, whereas IBM DataPower Gateway is most compared with Apigee, Microsoft Azure API Management, Mule ESB, IBM Integration Bus and Amazon API Gateway.
+IBM API Connect is ranked 5th in API Management with 73 reviews while IBM DataPower Gateway is ranked 7th in API Management with 27 reviews.
+IBM API Connect is rated 8.0, while IBM DataPower Gateway is rated 8.4.
+The top reviewer of IBM API Connect writes "Good speed and performance, but it's based on a bit dated architecture".
+On the other hand, the top reviewer of IBM DataPower Gateway writes "Security features meets compliance needs and offers MPGW (Multi-Protocol Gateway) that simplifies integration efforts ".
+IBM API Connect is most compared with Apigee, Microsoft Azure API Management, MuleSoft Anypoint API Manager, Amazon API Gateway and 3scale API Management, whereas IBM DataPower Gateway is most compared with Apigee, Microsoft Azure API Management, Mule ESB, IBM Integration Bus and Kong Gateway Enterprise.
 See our IBM API Connect vs. IBM DataPower Gateway report.

 See our list of best API Management vendors.